-This proposed ordinance addresses remote participation by three types of participants in quasi-judicial proceedings.
+This proposed ordinance addresses remote participation by two types of participants in quasi-judicial proceedings.
 Staff has noted positive outcomes from remote participation by each participant type:

 - Members of the public.
 Staff observes that remote participation has opened opportunities for members of the public to provide comment who otherwise would not or could not participate due to other obligations, lack of convenience, or simply the time required to participate in an in-person proceeding. - Parties-in-interest (applicant teams).
 Staff observes that it is more likely that specialist professionals who worked on the project will be available for commission questions if they can participate remotely.
-For some commissions, this has also made it easier to get projects scheduled for hearings because coordinating attendance by applicant teams is less complicated. - 3.
-Commission members.
-Staff observes that the option for remote participation allows commissioners to participate even if they are out of town or feeling unwell and has not detracted from the quality of participation.
+For some commissions, this has also made it easier to get projects scheduled for hearings because coordinating attendance by applicant teams is less complicated.

-The proposed ordinance modifies the Code to allow remote participation that is like how commissions operated under the COVID-19 emergency declaration.
+The proposed ordinance modifies the Code to allow remote participation by the public and parties-ininterest in a manner similar to the COVID-19 emergency declaration.
 The presiding officer of the commission, upon consultation with the staff liaison, may determine that the meeting will be conducted in whole or in part with the use of remote technology.
-Each commission may determine how and under what circumstances commission members may participate remotely, as part of rules of procedure adopted pursuant to Section 2-78 of the City Code.
 When remote participation is authorized by a commission, an applicant will be informed about the intention to hold the proceeding using remote technology.
-If this is not acceptable to the applicant, they may elect to delay the meeting until the applicant, decision maker, and staff can all be present in-person.
+If this is not acceptable to the applicant, they may elect to delay the meeting until the applicant and staff can be present in-person.
 If, during the conduct of a hearing using remote technology, the presiding officer determines that the technology is not functioning adequately to meet all conditions outlined in the code, the commission must continue the hearing to make other arrangements.